-In China, a wave of such reforms from the 1980s has focused on administrative integration, aiming to break down internal barriers and create more unified and efficient metropolitan markets.
+In China, a wave of such reforms since the 1980s has focused on administrative integration, aiming to break down internal barriers and create more unified and efficient metropolitan markets.
 Recent research, such as Han and Wu (2024), confirms that these reforms can spur aggregate economic development and improve firm performance.
 Yet, while we know that such mergers can boost growth, less is known about what they mean for the people living and working in these areas.
-Do the benefits of consolidation flow to everyone equally?
-This question is particularly salient in the Chinese context, which is characterized by a highly mobile labor force of migrant workers who often face different opportunities than local residents (An et al., 2024; Zhang et al., 2024).
+Do the benefits of consolidation flow equally to everyone?
+This question is particularly salient in the Chinese context, which is characterized by a highly mobile labor force of migrant workers who often face different opportunities than local residents (An et al. 2024, Zhang et al. 2024).

-In our recent paper (Bo and Wang, 2025), we investigate the labor market consequences of one of China’s most significant consolidation reforms—the “city-county merger” (known in Chinese as chexian shequ), beginning in 2000.
+In our recent paper (Bo and Wang, 2025), we investigate the labor market consequences of one of China’s most significant consolidation reforms: the “city-county merger” (known in Chinese as chexian shequ), beginning in 2000.
 This policy converts administratively independent counties, which traditionally had significant autonomy over local affairs, into urban districts under the same prefecture government.
 The change effectively transfers control over urban planning, land supply, and infrastructure from the county to the prefecture level.
-These consolidations are not locally determined; they are top-down decisions ultimately approved by the central government based on criteria regarding a county's population size and shift toward non-agricultural employment.
+These consolidations are not locally determined; they are top-down decisions ultimately approved by the central government based on criteria regarding a county’s population size and shift toward nonagricultural employment.
 Furthermore, we show that the time lag between the initial proposal and final approval is not correlated with county-level characteristics such as GDP or population density, allowing us to treat the rollout as a quasi-natural experiment.
-Between 2011 and 2018, a total of 142 counties in 98 prefectures underwent city–county mergers, providing a large-scale natural experiment to study the effects of political consolidation.
+Between 2011 and 2018, a total of 142 counties in 98 prefectures underwent city-county mergers, providing a large-scale natural experiment to study the effects of political consolidation.
 Figure 1 illustrates an example geographically.